What impact do corporate leadership and culture have on the success of digital collaboration?

-Our values test therefore also covers the intuitive concerns.
-This enables companies to determine whether they already practise the culture they value, from employee to manager and back again.
-If this is the case, they can use their corporate culture strategically – to develop the leadership culture, position their brand and strengthen the employer brand.
+Our values test therefore also covers the intuitive arena.
+This enables companies to determine whether they already practise the culture they preach, from employee to manager and back again.
+If this is the case, they can use their corporate culture strategically – to develop their leadership culture, communicate their brand positioning and build a stronger employer brand.

-The results of the values test are revealed in our values target.
-This creates transparency and facilitates communication: employees and managers at all levels can exchange their different perceptions.
-We can then specifically target leadership development and corporate culture.
+Our values target elucidates the results of the values test.
+This creates transparency and facilitates communication: staff and managers at all levels can exchange their different perceptions.
+We can then target development of leadership and corporate cultures.

 Update May 2020: Our values target is now available a s a poster.
 Free of charge and with instructions!
 This will give you an initial idea of our method.